SharonXal/Differential-Equation-Solver/README.md

 5. Solve linear systems with **full complex amplitudes** (tomography-based readout).
 6. Solve **real-valued** linear systems using a **Hadamard-test-style LCU construction**, so that the solution can be recovered directly from measurement statistics.
 7. Conclude with a **roadmap for future work**, including quantum Chebyshev transforms and multi-ancilla block encodings.

+## Acknowledgements

+I gratefully acknowledge the foundational tools and open-source frameworks that made this work possible, including:
+**Qiskit** for quantum circuit synthesis and simulation, **Pennylane** for block-encoding support, and **PYQSP** for phase-sequence generation in Quantum Singular Value Transformation (QSVT).

+This work also benefited from discussions with my supervisor **Prof. Anil Shaji** (Professor at School of Physics, IISER TVM) and community resources in quantum algorithms, spectral methods, and block-encoding techniques.
+The implementation and tutorial presented here were developed independently by **Sharon Xalxo** (2025) as part of ongoing research into quantum algorithms for differential equations, Chebyshev spectral discretizations, and QSVT-based linear system solvers.

+Users of this repository or associated implementations are kindly asked to cite this work using the recommended citation or Bib\TeX{} entry provided in the documentation.

 ## User Guide